network-lumen/validator-kit/README.md

 Before bootstrapping anything, you can tune the templates in `config/`:

 - `config/validator/*.toml` – ports, logging, pruning and Prometheus for the validator
-- `config/fullnode/*.toml` – same for sentries / fullnodes
+- `config/fullnode/*.toml` – same for sentries / fullnodes (also used as the base profile for seeds)
 - `config/rpc/*.toml` – RPC/API node (full node exposing 26657/1317/9090)
 - `config/seeds.txt` – optional seed nodes (one `node_id@host:port` per line)
 - `config/peers.txt` – persistent peers you trust (validator ↔ sentries, etc.)